 - You object to processing of your personal data pending the verification of whether there are legitimate grounds for us to override these objections.

 We shall communicate any rectification or erasure of personal data as described above to each recipient to whom the personal data has been disclosed, unless this proves impossible or involves disproportionate effort.
 We shall provide you with information about those recipients if you request it.

-Right to data portability: You have the right to receive your personal data, which you have provided to us, in a structured, commonly used and machine-readable format, and have the right to transmit this data to another controller without hindrance from us, provided that the processing is based on consent or contract, and that other conditions of article 20 of the GDPR are met.
+Right to data portability: You have the right to receive your personal data, which you have provided to us, in a structured, commonly used and machine-readable format, and have the right to transmit this data to another controller without hindrance from us, provided that the processing is based on consent or contract, and that other conditions of article 20 of the UK GDPR are met.

 Right to object: You have the right to object on grounds relating to your particular situation, at any time to the processing of personal data concerning you, including any personal profiling; unless this relates to necessary processing for the performance of a task carried out in public interest or an exercise of official authority vested in us.
 We shall no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of you, or in the establishment, exercise and defence of legal claims.

 Right to not be subject to decisions based solely on automated processing: We do not carry out any automated processing, which may lead to an automated decision based on your personal data.